markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 5th April 2021 - "How move from flowers to fruit?
+Two strategies, stakeholder research and working software."

 Updated 4th April 2021 - "The central challenge of project management.
 Why does nobody talk about this more?"

 Updated 3rd April 2021 - "Start the chapter of flowers and fruit"